Skip to content

 The real cost isn't infrastructure — it's data ingestion.
 Getting a new city online requires:

-Build or adapt extractors for agenda PDFs
+• Building or adapting extractors for agenda PDFs

-Ingest meeting transcripts (audio → text pipeline)
+• Ingesting meeting transcripts (audio → text pipeline)

-Ingest municipal code
+• Ingesting municipal code

-Configure vector embeddings
+• Configuring vector embeddings

-Set up attestation for jurisdiction
+• Setting up attestation for the jurisdiction

 Revenue Models for Open Protocols